Insight by: Jennifer Rettelle, VP of Operations and Marie Salamone, Partner.

 DCAA Audit Preparation – Incurred Cost Audit

-To help eliminate the future audit risk, Capital Edge has identified five ways to start preparing for the DCAA incurred cost audit, while preparing the current annual incurred cost submission.
+To help eliminate the future audit risk, Capital Edge’s DCAA Audit Services has identified five ways to start preparing for the DCAA incurred cost audit, while preparing the current annual incurred cost submission.

 Document, Document, Document!

-This point cannot be stressed enough.
+This point cannot be stressed enough and is the first step to prep for the DCAA audit.
 The backlog in incurred cost audits only further solidifies the likelihood that the people preparing the Incurred Cost Submission may not be available to support an audit or the data needed to support the audit is difficult to find.
 The likelihood of an ICS audit year occurring years after submission has historically been high.
 Be sure to document as much as possible in a way that someone unfamiliar with your organization will understand since you may be long gone by the time an auditor shows up.

 - While preparing the current ICS or in the course of performing your regular duties, you may receive information which impacts future incurred cost submissions.